Harold Avery: Biography

 Avery lived a very reclusive life, never marrying and living with his increasingly elderly aunt.
 He rarely left Edinburgh and never traveled outside of Britain as an adult, although he always expressed a wish to travel.
 In early 1941, in the midst of WWII, Avery retired and finally left Europe, supposedly to travel round the world.
-The last Avery was heard from was in a postcard to his Aunt, written in 1943 from Rio de Janeiro, Brasil.
+The last Avery was heard from was in a postcard to his Aunt, written in 1943 from Rio de Janeiro, Brazil.
 In 1951, after his death, Avery's publisher (Thomas Nelson and Sons Ltd.) released a special re-issue of No Surrender! (originally published in 1933), featuring the only known biography of Avery in the introduction.